friends-of-presta/security-advisories/_posts/2024-02-29-supernewsletter.md

 ## Description

-Due to the use of a secret on the ecosystem PrestaShop, a guest can access hundreds of scripts on the PrestaShop ecosystem protected by this secret including modules which permit export of customers database.
+Due to the use of a secret on the PrestaShop ecosystem, a guest can access hundreds of scripts on the PrestaShop ecosystem protected by this secret, including modules that permit the export of customer databases.

-**WARNING** : This module is obsolete and must be deleted since author discontinue support.
+**WARNING** : This module is obsolete and must be deleted since the author has discontinued support.

-Note : We are forced to tag it as a high gravity due to the CWE type 200 but be warned that on our ecosystem, it must be considered critical since it unlocks hundreds admin's ajax script of modules due to [this](https://github.com/PrestaShop/PrestaShop/blob/6c05518b807d014ee8edb811041e3de232520c28/classes/Tools.php#L1247)
+Note : We are forced to tag it as high gravity due to the CWE type 200 but be warned that on our ecosystem, it must be considered critical since it unlocks hundreds admin's ajax script of modules due to [this](https://github.com/PrestaShop/PrestaShop/blob/6c05518b807d014ee8edb811041e3de232520c28/classes/Tools.php#L1247)

 ## CVSS base metrics